DeepLearnI/atlas-ce-docs/docs/api_docs/sources/gui.md

  3. Completed, a green circle with a white check mark

  4. Error, a red circle with a white exclamation mark

+!!! note
-> NOTE: If you get an error state, you can check the logs of a job at any point using the `foundations get logs` CLI command.
+    If you get an error state, you can check the logs of a job at any point using the `foundations get logs` CLI command.

 **Launched** gives a recorded time of when the job launched.